giove91/hanabi/README.md

 Hanabi
 =====================

-This program serves both as a server for the [Hanabi card game](https://boardgamegeek.com/boardgame/98778/hanabi) and for an AI that plays for each of the players.
+This program serves both as a server for the [Hanabi card game](https://boardgamegeek.com/boardgame/98778/hanabi) and as an AI that plays for each of the players.

-The AI is all contained in the file `strategy.py`.
+The main AI is contained in the directory `alphahanabi`.
 It currently plays well only the 5-player games.

 Requirements
 ---------------------